dusty-phillips/macabre/README.md

     tuple-like _or_ record-like syntax?
 - Labelled parameters in function calls are not transformed (ie `fn foo(bar baz: Str)`)
 - (EASY) Discard parameters in function arguments are not transformed
+- Codepoints in bistrings are not supported yet
-- Bitstrings are not supported yet
+- non-byte-aligned bitstrings are not supported yet
 - case guards are not supported yet
 - Functions as type fields are not supported yet
   - debatable whether to make them a `def` right on the class or have the def be defined somewhere and just attach it like other fields